jerseyweeds/multistreamnews.tv/prompt.md

-# Comprehensive Prompt: Recreate the Dynamic Multi-Video Player
+# Comprehensive Prompt: Recreate the MultiStreamNews.TV

 ## 1. High-Level Objective

-Create a single-page interactive web application (SPA) named "Dynamic Multi-Video Player."
+Create a single-page interactive web application (SPA) named "MultiStreamNews.TV."
 The application allows users to dynamically add, manage, and view multiple embedded YouTube videos on a single page.
 It must feature a professional, modern design with a header, responsive video grid, macOS-style window controls, and persistent data storage.

 ## 2. Core Functional Requirements